coderefinery/social-coding/talk.md

 - Long-term probably also .emph[more papers] for you: new collaborations and projects.
 - Groups depending on your code will not want your code to disappear: they might .emph[support you], send improvements, and share maintenance load.

 ---

-## Derivative work examples

-Is a derivative work:
-- Download some code from a website and add on to it
-- Download some code from a website and use a function in your code

-Not a derivative work:
-- You read a paper, understand algorithm, write own code.

----